NSB Logo Jay Ingram Jay Ingram

 Science broadcaster and writer Jay Ingram is best known as co-host of Discovery Channel’s science show, Daily Planet for 16 years.
 It was television’s only daily hour-long prime-time science and nature news magazine.

 He continues sharing his insights on discoveries, the brain and the ‘science of why?’ to audiences across the country.
-Jay is an engaging, provocative speaker who can address complex, scientific issues in non-technical terms, making them interesting, relevant and accessible to a wide range of audiences
+Jay is an engaging, provocative speaker who can address complex, scientific issues in non-technical terms, making them interesting, relevant and accessible to a wide range of audiences.

 In 2022, the Public Health Agency of Canada (PHAC) tapped Jay Ingram to be ambassador and spokesperson in launching its first national dementia awareness campaign during Alzheimer’s Awareness Month in Canada, to reduce negative perceptions about dementia and the people living with the condition.